Need lower utility bills? We moved into a drafty old home and SLASHED the heat and power bills! Do you do need lower energy bills, too?

 Turn off the ice maker.
 Even if you have an energy-efficient fridge, you won’t see any savings if you have the ice maker turner on.
 They double the energy use of your fridge.

 Fridges with a freezer on top use the least energy.
-So it might not be trendy, but it will save you money.
+So it might not be trendy, but it will lower utility bills – and I before that over fashionable.

 Keep a jug of water in the fridge for drinks instead of running the tap, or learn to drink room temperature water.
 As strange as that might sound, most people around the world do not drink their water ice cold.